-The Princess babes: Bradley Theodore Smith and Pete S. Love, Esquire boy from Staines! - TaxiEd] (from the 11 o'clock show in Eng land, just as another side note, his name is really Sacha Baron-Cohen), "Violence Solves Everything."
-Why do I say this? somebody hits you in school then you tell the Teacher who takes care of it.
+The Princess babes: Bradley Theodore Smith and Pete S. Love, Esquire

+England, just as another side note, his name is rea11y Sacha Baron-Cohen), "Violence Solves Everything."
+Why do I say this?
+If somebody hits you in school then you tell the Teacher who takes care of it.
 In the current situation who's the teacher?
 There is no teacher.
-Sure, some may consider the US the big bully. but then don't whine when the bully hits back.
+Sure, some may consider the US the big bully, but then don't whine when the bully hits back.
 Others think no retaliation should be taken.
 Well then, don't you think that terrorists will strike again?
 This is not a singular war against just bin Laden.
 There are lots of groups out there that have a fight with the US, there have been lots of strikes (one only needs look back to Yemen) and there will be more.
-Thus, saying peace ful resolutions are available is not statement that should be taken into consideration; especially when the enemy considers that they want every American d34d.
+Thus, saying peaceful resolutions are available is not statement that should be taken into consideration; especially when the enemy considers that they want every American d34d.
 How does one negotiate with that?
 Thus a military response is necessary.

 There is one picture that I saw that said: "Afghans are people too."
 Yes, it's true, but this military reaction has already been established as a one without massive bombing.
-Think about it this way: how would you f331 if you'd been living with TV and electricity for your life and then one day (in 1996) somebody overruns your city and imposes new restrictions on you.
+Think about it this way: how would you f33l if you'd been living with TV and electricity for your life and then one day (in 1996) somebody overruns your city and imposes new restrictions on you.
 That is what many hard-liner fundamentalist Taliban did.
 There is a lot of opposition from within but they have relative peace after 20 years of constant war.
 Of course the war now continues and the fate of much of the world lies in that area.
-New alliances are being made, some broken and many countries being weakened
+New alliances are being made, some broken and many countries being weakened.